Worldwar: Striking the Balance: Plot summary

 Jäger is relieved that the fighting has stopped and hopes that it will achieve a lasting peace.
 However, Hitler sends SS agents into Poland that are led by Otto Skorzeny and immediately begin to cause friction between the local Poles, the Jewish partisans, and the Wehrmacht.
 To Jäger, Skorzeny privately makes comments that allude to the fact that Hitler has not, by any means, abandoned his plans for the Final Solution.

 Jäger grows steadily distrustful of Skorzeny and seeks to prevent the SS and Nazis from turning against the Jewish partisans.
 He establishes a line of communication to the partisans through a Polish farmer, Karol.
-When Jäger learns that Hitler plans use the negotiations in Cairo as a distraction to detonate an atomic bomb in Lodz, he is shocked and disgusted.
+When Jäger learns that Hitler plans use the negotiations in Cairo as a distraction to detonate an atomic bomb in Łódź, he is shocked and disgusted.
 Jäger gets word to Anielewicz about the bomb through Karol.
 Anielewicz and his fellow partisans manage to find and disable the weapon.
 The Wehrmacht moves into position for the offensive.
 When Skorzeny activates the weapon's detonator, nothing happens.
-Furious, Skorzeny heads into Lodz to discern the problem.
+Furious, Skorzeny heads into Łódź to discern the problem.

 In Cairo, a distraught Joachim von Ribbentrop announces his government's decision to continue the war to the confused delegates.
 Ribbentrop is relieved when Atvar tells him that no reports of an attack in Poland have been made.

 When Jäger finds Karol tortured to death with SS runes burned onto his chest and his wife and daughter brutally raped and murdered, he realizes that his cover is blown.
 Soon after returning to camp, he is detained by SS men and interrogated.

 Somewhere in Poland, Ludmila Gorbunova crash lands while trying to deliver supplies to partisans, as the partisans forgot about a pine tree in the middle of the runway.
 She runs into it, wrecks her aircraft, and gets little or no help from the locals, who are largely unable and unwilling to aid a Soviet pilot.
 The Jewish partisan Ignacy eventually manages to help her locate a working Fieseler Storch.
 She takes off with the intent of returning to the Soviet Union after her extended stay in Estonia.

 By a shocking coincidence, Ludmila arrives at an airfield in the same location that Jäger is being held captive.
 Jäger's tank crewmen recognize Ludmila as the woman with whom he is involved.
 Fearing what will happen to their commander if he is interrogated by the SS, the tank crewmen inform Ludmila about his fate and ask for her help.
 She readily offers her assistance.
 The Wehrmacht soldiers kill the SS men guarding Jäger and lead him to Ludmilla's plane.
 The two take off before anyone realizes Jäger has escaped.